Olman62/doc-tools/honkit-sample-project/sample-book/Chapter1/Article1-1.md

 # Article 1 In Chapter 1

-This article 1 in the chapter 1.
+This is article 1 in the chapter 1.

 {% method %}
 {% sample lang="cs" %}